andikleen/pmu-tools/ucevent/README.md

 	# ls -d /sys/devices/uncore_*

 The monitoring works best with a 3.10+ kernel with the patches in patches-3.10 applied.
-Later kernels may already include some/all of them.
+Later kernels include some/all of them.
 The perf tool should be installed in a new enough version.
 Without the right patches there will be various problems.

+For Haswell EP support a 3.16+ kernel with the patches in patches-3.16 applied are needed.
+Future kernels should also support this by default.

 # Tutorial / Examples